aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/akka/async-boundary.png" class="center-image ">

-In this diagram, operators inside yellow box will be executed on one actor, but every other operator outside the box will be executed on another actor.
+In this diagram, operators inside the yellow box will be executed on one actor, but every other operator outside the box will be executed on another actor.
 I hope that these two examples were enough to understand what an asynchronous boundary is.

 Another way to introduce parallel processing into Akka Streams is to use methods *mapAsync* and *mapAsyncUnordered*.

 The first argument of *mapAsyc* method is the number of *Futures* that shall run in parallel in order to compute the result.
 Another argument is a function that accepts element and returns a *Future* of a processing result.
 When *Future* is completed, the result is passed downstream.
-Regardless of their completion time the incoming order of elements will be kept when results complete.
+Regardless of their completion time, the incoming order of elements will be kept when results complete.
 In a case when order is not important  *mapAsycUnordered* should be used, because as soon as *Future* is completed results will be emitted downstream.
 This will improve performance.

 Both *mapAsync* and *mapAsyncUnordered* method signatures are the same.